 - Network Load Balancing is a managed service.

 - Network Load Balancing is implemented by using Andromeda virtual networking and Google Maglev.

 - Network load balancers are not proxies.

-- Load-balanced packets are received by backend VMs with their source IP unchanged.
+- Load-balanced packets are received by backend VMs with the packet's source and destination IP addresses, protocol, and, if the protocol is port-based, the source and destination ports unchanged.